About Cart Numbers / CutIDs Myriad v5/v6 Multi-Field TSV and XML The contents of an accompanying Myriad XML file can

 output the fields that have a value.
 With regards Intro1/2/3 in MyLibrary,

-Intro Marker will be used.
+the highest Intro Marker will be used.

 C:\SONGS\10CC